-Link to Parent Bill of Rights in the following languages: Albanian, Arabic, Bengali, Burmese, Chinese (simplified), Chinese (traditional), English, French, German, Haitian Creole, Italian, Hindi, Karen, Khmer, Korean, Nepali, Portuguese (Brazil), Portuguese (Portugal), Punjabi, Russian, Somali, Spanish, Swahili, Ukrainian, Urdu, Uzbek, and Vietnamese.
+The following twenty-seven languages are available in the links below: Albanian, Arabic, Bengali, Burmese, Chinese (simplified), Chinese (traditional), English, French, German, Haitian Creole, Italian, Hindi, Karen, Khmer, Korean, Nepali, Portuguese (Brazil), Portuguese (Portugal), Punjabi, Russian, Somali, Spanish, Swahili, Ukrainian, Urdu, Uzbek, and Vietnamese.

 FOR NEW YORK STATE’S ENGLISH LANGUAGE LEARNERS

 The New York State Education Department (NYSED) Commissioner Regulations Part 154 provides you – the parents/guardians of English Language Learners (ELLs) – with:

 - The right for your children to receive a free public education in the school district where you live, regardless of your or your children’s immigration status (e.g., whether your family members are citizens, immigrants, or undocumented) and the language that you or your children speak.